wc3ts/wc3-map-file-converter/README.md

 Converts Warcraft 3 map files to json.

+## Notes

-**The unit reader only works for maps that require the expansion.**
+The unit reader only works for maps that require the expansion.

+## Usage

 ```
-wartojson mapDir outDir
+wartojson path/to/map_dir path/to/out_dir
 ```